happypandax/happypandax/docs/source/plugin.rst

     if __name__ == '__main__':
         main()

-While it is true that we could also initialize on the module level, it is safer to do it on the ``Init`` event reasons explained at :ref:`Commands`.
+While it is true that we could also initialize on the module level, it is safer to do it on the ``init`` event reasons explained at :ref:`Commands`.

 .. todo::